integrations/terraform-provider-github/website/docs/r/repository_milestone.html.markdown

 Provides a GitHub repository milestone resource.

-This resource allows you to create and manage milestones for a Github Repository within an organization or user account.
+This resource allows you to create and manage milestones for a GitHub Repository within an organization or user account.

 ## Example Usage